April 1, 2020

 Aside from embracing the strategies we shared in the opening paragraphs, Avisio also advises taking care of the pricing strategy.

 “Cash is King!
-Relying less on FTE and high cost fixed overheads (fixed salaries, back office rents) for mundane repetitive tasks through adoption of automation and cloud computing technologies alongside multi tasking FTE will probably become more popular.
-So scalable tech products and web enabled businesses will probably get a big boost.
-I rely more on “consultants” on equity remunerations and flexible outsourced services to achieve tasks.
+Relying less on FTE and high-cost fixed overheads (fixed salaries, back office rents) for mundane repetitive tasks through the adoption of automation and cloud computing technologies alongside multi-tasking FTE will probably become more popular.
+So scalable tech products and web-enabled businesses will probably get a big boost.
+I rely more on “consultants” for equity remunerations and flexible outsourced services to achieve tasks.
 Not easiest to control and drive things but during unsure times in the business, it's the least draining on the business.” - Farid Al-Awlaqi, CEO at Commersya

 Most companies are going to become more reliant than ever on their digital strategy.
 In many cases, these strategies will end up deciding whether they make it through the tough times ahead.
 Let’s take a look at how our clients transformed in anticipation of the recession following the pandemic, and why some of them decided to embrace this change for the long run.

 Gutwin Software is a comprehensive legal management platform helping its clients maintain thorough compliance with Environment, Health and Safety (EHS) regulations by providing both the software and relevant consulting services.
 The client wanted to expand the Gutwin software suite by creating an e-learning application for its employees and clients.